math77/weird-actions/README.md

 * For a proposal to pass it must have 51% + 1 vote? (maybe)

 *Note 1: Looks cool for generative art*

 *Note 2: In the case of generative art it is interesting that the creator indicates the " reach" of the algorithm before it becomes repetitive*

+### Ethlogy mint

+Allows the artist/creator to set up mint flows based on users' onchain signs.
+The signs project [Ethlogy](https://github.com/math77/ethlogy)

+* Drop only for a specific sign
+* Sign information used as seed
+* Specific artwork for each sign